The 3 series illustrated above,and picked at random,are ....

 Below is the 2 page Herbs story ....

-Check your browser doesn't automatically reduce the pic size,as the full scale version is easily readable.
+The full scale version is easily readable.

 The Herbs and The Adventures of Parsley